Last week, April 4-8, 2018, I had the coolest experience of my life.

 Day 2: Rise Conference at Alex Theatre

+Rachel has a gift of being a force of nature that tells it like it is, while still coming across like you’re best friends sharing guac at happy hour.
+She has forged a path in her professional life that I dream of, and even though she barely knows I exist, I’m proud to call her a mentor.
 I won’t say that Rachel changed my life, but I will say that she gave me the tools to change my life.
 Only I can do that work.
 I can’t give that hard work and power to someone else.
 I sat in it, I grew, I pushed, and I changed.
 She is a coach, not a cheerleader in that process.

-We started the morning learning how to acheive a goal.
+We started the morning learning how to achieve a goal.
 In order to do some, you need to set yourself up for success.
 That means really evaluating your life and making some changes in habits and environment that aren’t helping you achieve what you want.

 1. Physical Environment: you need to take care of your body.
 If you aren’t, you will never be able to succeed.
 Move, drink water, and take in the goodness that is coming to you.
 Don’t give it to everyone else- take it and it will spill over to them.
 That was a powerful image for me because as a mom and wife, I am constantly giving to everyone else.
 If I learn that accept all the good I have, they will get it too without me breaking in the process.